 Wrapping up: I complained earlier that Shinohara’s work was plagued by explosive outbursts that leave little of value at the end.
 Given “VietCongs,” it would seem that Shinohara had at least explored a better energy policy after all.
 One might call it by the general name “figuration,” but we can be more specific: “cartooning,” a mode of figurative drawing that is able to store and release animated energies through hand-drawn lines, moving bodies, and narrative picture sequences.
 I am not saying Shinohara was a “cartoonist” in the professional sense, nor was he an amazing dabbler.
 The tranquilizing restraints of modernist abstraction sometimes got the better of his ability to animate, while his background as a painter and a performance artist kept him from sustaining narrative and figuration for anything longer than a spurt.

 Nonetheless, throughout his Tokyo period, the varied recurrence of forms of expressive narrative drawing suggest that cartooning not only represented something abstractly to the artist – the image of American pop culture, for example, or the image of bombastic action, or emotive cliché – but that cartooning was itself courted as a technique capable of accessing pop culture while also channeling the energies of youthfulness in a more productive way.
 He did play, like the Pop artists, with the silliness and histrionics of comics, but so did most professional cartoonists by the mid-late ’60s.
 Yet cartooning was also what Shinohara did, and what he still does.
 Or at least it is what he tried and still tries to do, despite the anarchic actionist in his genes.
-The result is something we might simply call “action cartooning,” a name that captures the two art historical currents that underwrite Shinohara’s figurative work, as well as the tension between explosive but dissipating action versus contained but driving figuration that sometimes makes his work sing and sometimes makes it screech.
+The result is something we might simply call “action cartooning,” a name that captures the two art historical currents that underwrite Shinohara’s figurative work, as well as the tension between explosive but dissipating action versus contained but driving figuration that sometimes makes his work sizzle and sometimes makes it fizzle.